-GRE® scores are typically used to make decisions that affect people's educational and career paths, and in recognizing these high stakes, ETS provides score users with guidelines and information to assist them in using scores appropriately in graduate admissions decision making.
+GRE® scores are used to make decisions that affect people's educational and career paths.
+In recognizing these high stakes, ETS provides score users with guidelines and information to assist them in using scores appropriately in graduate admissions decision making.

 Repeat Test Takers

 Test takers may take a GRE test more than once.
-There are several ways in which graduate and professional schools, including business and law, can judge multiple scores for an individual (e.g., use most recent score, use highest score).
-Whatever approach is adopted, it should be used consistently with all applicants.
+There are several ways in which graduate and professional schools, including business and law, can judge multiple scores for an applicant (e.g., use most recent score, use highest score).
+Whatever approach is adopted, it is best to use it consistently with all applicants.

 - Are there tools to help me compare GRE scores to GMAT® or LSAT® scores?

 - Yes.
 Access the GRE Comparison Tool for Business Schools or the GRE Comparison Tool for Law Schools.